mindis/snowplow.github.com/_posts/2013-10-21-scripting-hadoop-part-1-adventures-with-scala-rhino-and-javascript.md

 Great!
 We can see inside Scala case classes without any particular fuss.

-We're almost done for our first blog post - of course, we haven't touched Hadoop yet, but we do have a much better understanding of how we can script Scala programs using JavaScript.
+We're almost done for our first blog post - of course, we haven't touched Hadoop yet, but we have a much better understanding of how we can script Scala programs (and so hopefully Scalding jobs) using JavaScript.

 Before we go, let's try to generalize our `evalAsBoolean()` method above into something a little bit more reusable.
 How about a method with a signature like this: